-By including unlimited users with all phone numbers, Telzio offers truly disruptive, license-free pricing on business phone systems.
+By including unlimited users (SIP accounts), Telzio offers truly disruptive, license-free pricing on business phone systems.

 The Workings of VoIP with SIP

 Now that we know SIP is the protocol and VoIP is the conduit, how do they work?

 VoIP actually encapsulates audio via a codec into data packets and then transmits them across an IP network, where it encapsulates them back into audio at the other end of the connection.
 VoIP endpoints include dedicated desktop VoIP phones, softphone applications running on PCs and mobile devices such as smartphones, and WebRTC-enabled browsers.

 In the IP protocol, the IP packets travel over the Internet through nodes, which are devices and routers found on the way from the source to the destination.